alchimya/cc-crazy-monkey/README.md

 # cc-crazy-monkey
-A Single Pay Line Slot Machine made with (love and...)
-Cocos Creator :)
+A Single Payline Slot Machine made with Cocos Creator...and love :)

 # What is this?
 Crazy Monkey is a 5-reel single-line slot machine developed with the new (amazing) game development tool Cocos Creator.